doublez13/Bare-Metal-Kubernetes-Setup/MetalLB/README.md

 In this section, we install and configure MetalLB in [Layer 2 mode](https://metallb.universe.tf/concepts/layer2/).
 In the next section, we create an ingress controller and mark it as type LoadBalancer.
 MetalLB then assigns the ingress controller a `LoadBalancer Ingress` address from the pool.

 ## Preparation
 If you’re using kube-proxy in IPVS mode (iptables is the default), you have to enable strict ARP mode.
+`kubectl logs kube-proxy-xxxxx -n kube-system | grep "proxy mode"`

 `kubectl edit configmap -n kube-system kube-proxy`